Andelad/project-content-vault/docs/core/Business Logic.md

 ## Edge Cases & Constraints

 ### Edge Case 1: Midnight-Crossing Events
-**Scenario**: Event starts on one day and ends on the next.
+**Scenario**: Event or work slot starts on one day and ends on the next.

 **Handling**:
+- **Events**: Prevented by validation (events must be within single day)
+- **Work Slots**: Prevented by validation (slots must be within single day)
-- Automatically split into two separate events
+- If legacy data exists: split into two separate events automatically
-- First event: original startTime to 23:59:59
-- Second event: 00:00:00 to original endTime
-- Link via `originalEventId` and `isSplitEvent` flag

 ---